cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 <img src="/assets/images/code-formatting/code-formatting-art.jpg" style="width:100%; display: block; margin: 0 auto;"/>
 </a>

-Still there? great!
+Still there?
+Great!
 If you starting to change you mind and like to improve your code formatting please keep on reading.

 ## Code formatting tips